Great Famine (Ireland): Charity

 Total charitable donations for famine relief might have been about £1.5 million of which £856,500 came from outside Ireland.
 Donations within Ireland are harder to trace; £380,000 of donations were officially registered but once some allowance is made for less formal donations the Irish total probably exceeds that of Britain (£525,000).
 People of Irish descent also contributed to funds raised outside of Ireland and those donations would be included in the region where the donation was made.
 English Protestants donated more to Irish famine relief than any other source outside of Ireland.

-Large sums of money were donated by charities; the first foreign campaign in December 1845 included the Boston Repeal Association and the Catholic Church Calcutta is credited with making the first larger donations in 1846, summing up to around £14,000.
+Large sums of money were donated by charities; the first foreign campaign in December 1845 included the Boston Repeal Association and the Catholic Church.
+Calcutta is credited with making the first larger donations in 1846, summing up to around £14,000.
 The money raised included contributions by Irish soldiers serving there and Irish people employed by the East India Company.
 Russian Tsar Alexander II sent funds and Queen Victoria donated £2,000.
 According to legend, Sultan Abdülmecid I of the Ottoman Empire originally offered to send £10,000 but was asked either by British diplomats or his own ministers to reduce it to £1,000 to avoid donating more than the Queen.
-U.S. President James K. Polk donated $50 and in 1847 Congressman Abraham Lincoln donated $10 ($307 in 2019 value).
+U.S. President James K. Polk donated $50 and in 1847 Congressman Abraham Lincoln donated $10, or £5.

+International fundraising activities received donations from locations as diverse as Venezuela, Australia, South Africa, Mexico, Russia and Italy.
+In New Brunswick, which was at the time a British colony, the House of Assembly voted to donate 1,500 to the British Relief Association.

 Pope Pius IX also made a personal contribution of 1,000 Scudi (approximately £213) for famine relief in Ireland and authorized collections in Rome.
 Most significantly, on 25 March 1847, Pius IX issued the encyclical Praedecessores nostros, which called the whole Catholic world to contribute moneywise and spiritually to Irish relief.
 Major figures behind international Catholic fundraising for Ireland were the rector of the Pontifical Irish College, Paul Cullen, and the President of the Society of Saint Vincent de Paul, Jules Gossin.